tripledawg/tech-blog-using-MVC-and-Handlebars/README.md

   ## Installation:
   This is a deployed web app, so no special directions are required.
   ## Usage:
   Users are able to sign up or log in to the app.
-There they can read, post and update blog posts and comment to blog posts.
+There they can read, post, and update blog posts.
+Users are also able to leave comments on blog posts.
 They can also delete blog posts and comments.
 User data from login session is protected.
   ## License:
   None Provided
   ## Questions:
-  lmc@uga.edu
+  lmc@uga.edu◊

   <https://github.com/tripledawg>